Applications for Fall 2019-Summer 2020 Session projects will be open Wednesday, January 23rd until Tuesday, April 10th at 11:59pm EST.

-Session artists receive an unrestricted honorarium of $1,500 as well as a project stipend based on the material needs of their Session.
+Session artists receive an unrestricted honorarium of $1,500 as well as a project stipend ranging from $3,000-8,000 based on the material needs of their Session.
 Artists have access to their space 24 hours a day, 7 days a week for the full duration of their Session and are expected to work on a daily basis or the equivalent of at least 20 hours per week.
 Session artists will also receive individualized support from Recess staff as well as visits from members of Recess’s Advisory Board, which is comprised of leading gallerists, editors, artists, curators, and academics.

 In conversation with Recess staff, artists designate their own work hours, which must overlap with at least 12 of Recess’s 30 public hours each week.
 Working during public hours allows Session artists to connect with visitors through visual, aural, and/or performance-based material or activity.
-If the artist chooses to work in part when the space is closed to the public, his/her presence must be implied during open hours by the presence of site-specific work in process.
+If the artist chooses to work in part when the space is closed to the public, his/her presence must be implied during open hours by traces of site-specific work in process.

 Proposals will be evaluated with the following criteria in mind: